 The present simulations indicate that the nanoparticles can be used as a diagnostic agent with irradiation at the resonant energies, owing to the high contrast obtained between the normal tissue and the tumor by the dose enhancement.
 In fact, the enhanced low-energy photon absorption in the tumor via high-Z nanoparticles would render more visibility of the tumor by X-ray imaging and hence simultaneously reduce the amount of radiation exposure in diagnostics.
-However, for more accurate predictions of electron and photon productions, particularly
+However, for more accurate predictions of electron and photon productions, particularly through the Auger cascade process, at resonant energies of the nanoparticles, further adoptation and modifications of Geant4 to incorporate the shell structure are in the plan.

 The scheme modeled in this work relies on the use of high-Z nanoparticles with large resonant cross sections and electron vacancies in higher shells.
 In order to implement the scheme, in practice, it is necessary to use multiple, at least two, monoenergetic beams: one to continuously create vacancies in higher shells due to Auger cascades, and the other for resonant excitation.
-For example, the Ka transition in gold at 68 keV requires gold ion(s) with at least one vacancy in the L-shell.
+For example, the K\alpha transition in gold at 68 keV requires gold ion(s) with at least one vacancy in the L-shell.
 This can be achieved by another beam at 82 keV, just above the K-ionization edge.
 A natural extension to improve the present work is to consider the two (or more) beams incident simultaneously: one with an energy slightly above the K-edge so to produce electron vacancies as the atom(s) breaks up due to Auger cascades, and a second beam at resonant energy to trigger resonant absorption and localized energy deposition.
 The combined effect of both beams can enhance even further the dose delivered to the tumor.